-ENGL 120: Academic Writing (3) [Old code ENG 145]
+ENGL 120: Academic Writing (3)

 Academic Writing focuses on reviewing the fundamentals of standard written English for academic purposes.
 Students will practice writing common forms of academic documents and demonstrate the ability to successfully use APA formatting.
 This interactive class provides students with an opportunity to improve their academic writing skills necessary for success in college and beyond.